- Getting a Section Organized

 - A Competition committee establishes rocket contests, secures awards and prizes and makes sure all contestants are informed of the results.

-Use the sample by-laws posted in the files below as a source of ideas.
-Feel free to modify and adjust them as meets your needs.
-Just remember to be fair and forthright in your club’s bylaws.
+Use the sample by-laws posted in the Related Documents below as a source of ideas.
+Feel free to modify and adjust them as your needs require.
+Just remember to be fair and forthright in your Section’s bylaws.

 Running a Successful NAR Section

 Expenses for a Section are typically dominated by the cost of acquiring and maintaining launch range equipment.
-However, payment of a fee of some sort to the land owner for the launch site is also common, and these fees can range up to well over $1000 per year depending on how many people use the site how often for launches.
-Other expenses may include the meeting room (if no public facility or private residence is available or suitable); launch site support costs (e.g. porta-potty, grass cutting, etc.); printing a paper newsletter or paying for a domain name and host for the website; and supplies or publicity for public outreach.
+However, payment of a fee of some sort to the landowner for the launch site is also common, and these fees can range up to well over $1000 per year depending on how many people use the site and how often launches are held.
+Other expenses may include a meeting room (if no public facility or private residence is available or suitable); launch site support costs (e.g. porta-potty, grass cutting, etc.); printing a paper newsletter or paying for a domain name and host for the website; and supplies or publicity for public outreach.

 Section Grants from the NAR